Socialist Autonomous Province of Kosovo: Substantial autonomy achieved: 1974–1990

 The Socialist Autonomous Province of Kosovo received more autonomy within Serbia and Yugoslavia by constitutional reform in 1974.
 In the new constitutions of Yugoslavia and Serbia, adopted during the reform of 1974, Kosovo was granted major autonomy, allowing it to have not only its own administration and assembly, but also a substantial constitutional, legislative and judicial autonomy.

 Per the Constitutions of SFR Yugoslavia and SR Serbia, SAP Kosovo also gained its own Constitution, allowing it to regulate its social, economic and political affairs, headed by the assembly.
-The Province of Kosovo gained the highest officials, most notably Presidency and Government, and gained a seat in the Federal Presidium of Yugoslavia (including veto power on the federal level) which equated it to the states of SR Serbia.
+The Province of Kosovo gained the highest officials, most notably Presidency and Government, and gained a seat in the national Presidency of Yugoslavia (including veto power on the federal level) which equated it to the Socialist Republic of Serbia.

 The local Albanian-dominated ruling class had been asking for recognition of Kosovo as a parallel republic to Serbia within the Federation, and after Josip Broz Tito’s death in 1980, the demands were renewed.
 In March 1981, Albanian students started the 1981 protests in Kosovo, where a social protest turned into violent mass riots with nationalist demands across the province, which the Yugoslav authorities contained with force.
 Emigration of non-Albanians increased and ethnic tensions between Albanians and non-Albanians greatly increased, with violent inner-attacks, especially aimed at the Yugoslavian officials and representatives of authority.

 The 1985 Đorđe Martinović incident and the 1987 Paraćin massacre contributed to the atmosphere of ethnic tensions.

 In 1988 and 1989, Serbian authorities engaged in a series of moves known as the anti-bureaucratic revolution, which resulted in the sacking of province leadership in November 1988 and a significant reduction of autonomy of Kosovo in March 1989.

 On 28 June 1989, Milošević led a mass celebration of the 600th anniversary of a 1389 Battle of Kosovo.
 Milošević's Gazimestan speech, which marked the beginning of his political prominence, was an important part of the events that contributed to the ongoing crisis in Kosovo.
 The ensuing Serbian nationalist movement was also a contributing factor to the Yugoslav Wars.

 The status of Kosovo was returned to the pre-1968 Autonomous Province of Kosovo and Metohija by the new Constitution of the Republic of Serbia, adopted on 28 September 1990.

 The Kosovo War followed with Kosovo coming under United Nations administration in 1999.
 Later, in February 2008, Kosovo declared its independence from Serbia, while Serbia continues to claim it as the Autonomous Province of Kosovo and Metohija.